-Truly ready-made websites are very easy to use and literally anyone who has a computer can use them, does not mean anyone can be a web designer now?
+Truly ready-made websites are straightforward to use, and anyone who has a computer can use them, does not mean anyone can be a web designer now?

 The answer would be no.

-Yeah, the actual work of putting elements and customizing them can be done by anyone, but there are still things that have strings attached to them – things that can only be handled by a professional web designer.
+Yeah, the actual work of putting elements and customizing them can be done by anyone, but there are still things that have strings attached to them – things that a professional web designer can only handle.